andreeaiosip/click-a-book/README.md

 #### Logo

 I have created the logo for _click a book_ web app with [Canva](https://www.canva.com/).

-####  Search content filter

-When the user is searching for a certain book, the user can use the filter to look up by author, book title or genre.

 #### FEATURES left to implement